Initially, a person casually using Cocaine doesn’t think it will likely lead to an addiction.

-One of the most serious problems with mixing alcohol and cocaine occurs when the two metabolise through the liver.
-The organ produces cocaethylene, which can build up in the body and put stress on major organ systems, particularly the cardiovascular system and the liver itself.
+One of the most severe problems with mixing alcohol and Coke occurs when the two metabolise through the liver.
+The organ produces cocaethylene, which can build up in the body and stress major organ systems, particularly the cardiovascular and liver systems.

-Cocaethylene temporarily enhances the high associated with both cocaine and alcohol, but this euphoria also increases blood pressure, aggressive and violent thoughts, and poor judgment.
+Cocaethylene temporarily enhances the high associated with both Cocaine and alcohol, but this euphoria also increases blood pressure, aggressive and violent thoughts, and poor judgment.
 It will build up to toxic levels in the liver.
-An increase in cocaethylene can also be linked to sudden death
+An increase in cocaethylene can also be linked to sudden death.

-How do You Know if Someone is Using cocaine
+How do You Know if Someone is Using Cocaine?

-You can help someone you know to get the help they need by recognising the signs of cocaine addiction.
+You can help someone you know get the help they need by recognising signs of addiction.
 This will allow you to make a better assessment.